Summer Summer site reservations@peakretreats.co.uk Email us Shortlist View Shortlist Client area Client area

 Any tips?

-Where possible try and fit everything including skis in the car so you can drive under the height barrier and enjoy the complimentary food and drink at the Eurotunnel FlexiPlus kiosk.
+Where possible try and fit everything including skis in the car so you can drive under the height barrier and enjoy the complimentary food and drink at the Eurotunnel LeShuttle FlexiPlus kiosk.

 • Stop for an early lunch at 11:30 as French motorway service stations get busy between 12 and 2pm.
 We recently stopped at the Poulet de Bresse services on the A39 where the facilities were above average and included a Paul bakery.